IKIM-Essen/ClusterDocs/docs/course/class-15-data-lifecycle.md

 elsewhere.
 Confirm the selected resource type, allocation, protection level, retention period, and institutional approval before transfer.

-Coscine may be an option when a completed or stable research dataset needs:
+Coscine is the planned final lifecycle point for an eligible completed or stable research dataset that needs:

 - an accountable project and membership model;
 - descriptive metadata for discovery and reuse;